Building a human-like observer using deep learning in an extended Wigner's friend experiment: Simulated experiment with AI

-We will now run a simulation to illustrate how the experimental outcomes would appear under the following three AOE assumptions, which posit the existence of an "ultimate single reality:"
+We will now run a simulation to illustrate how the experimental outcomes would appear under the following assumptions: (i) the AOE assumptions, (ii) Born’s rule for entangled states remains accurate even under nested observers, and (iii) our AI can be considered a bona fide observer.
+The AOE assumptions consist of two key propositions, which assert the existence of an "ultimate single reality":

-1. The probability \( p^m(b|axy) \) of a measurement outcome adheres strictly to Born's rule, \( \langle \Psi|A_a^x\otimes B_b^y|\Psi \rangle \), for entangled qubits.
-This implies that the measurement results are always \textit{correlated}, regardless of their relative causal order.

-2. Any data erased by Bob will still influence the observed output probability \( p^o(b|axy) \) by the super observer.
+1. Any data erased by Bob will still influence the observed output probability \( p^o(b|axy) \) by the super observer.
 This means that a discarded measurement event will be treated as if it actually occurred for both Bob and the super observer.
 Even though the super observer can never observe this event directly, it will affect \( p^o(b|axy) \) that he derives from the remaining observed events, causing a deviation from Born's rule.

-3. Bob's cognitive evolution through ML has no effect on the measurement process during either the training or output phases.
+2. Bob's cognitive evolution through machine learning has no effect on the measurement process during either the training or output phases.

-These assumptions align with our intuitive understanding of the classical world, implying that probability in quantum mechanics has an objective (ontological) nature, making Born's rule "stable."
-However, these assumptions are not directly tested in a Bell experiment.
-In our AI-assisted experiment, the conditions of \textit{"unselected," "no divergence in subjective beliefs," and "large ensemble"} in a Bell test can be disrupted, leading to a potential violation of these AOE assumptions.
-For example, if the \textit{"no divergence in subjective beliefs"} condition is broken, assumption 3 could be violated, depending on different interpretations of QP.
+These assumptions align with our intuitive understanding of the classical world, suggesting that probability in quantum mechanics has an objective (ontological) nature, which in turn makes Born's rule "stable."
+However, these assumptions are not directly tested in a Bell experiment without nested observers.

-We can compute three new metrics: MP, ASE, and PDM from a simulated experiment assuming these assumptions hold, and compare them with the corresponding ones obtained in a real experiment.
-Any deviations from these predictions in the following plots indicate a violation of at least one of the three assumptions.
-By carefully comparing predictions with experimental results, we can infer which of these AOE assumptions are violated and deduce the validity of different interpretations of QP.
-In the rest of the paper, we will present the simulation workflow, results, and discuss how to reason from possible matches or mismatches of results between the simulation and a real experiment.
+We can compute three new metrics: \textit{morphing polygons}, \textit{averaged Shannon entropy}, and \textit{probability density maps} from a simulated experiment, assuming these assumptions hold, and compare them with the corresponding metrics obtained from a real experiment.
+Any deviations from these predictions in the following plots would indicate a violation of at least one of the three assumptions.
+By carefully comparing the predictions with experimental results, we can infer which assumptions have been violated and assess the validity of different interpretations of quantum mechanics.
+In the remainder of the paper, we will present the simulation workflow, demonstrate the feasibility of our AI through simulation results, and discuss how to interpret potential matches or mismatches between the simulation and real experimental outcomes.